 Does your resume look more like the “before” picture than the “after?”
 Berenson’s secrets to resume success will help you craft a resume that will get you hired.
 Here are her top tips:

-9 keys to make your resume stand out
+9 keys to make your resume stand out in 2018

 1. Make it pop